 Once the objects and their reasonably expected behaviours have been identified, it is possible to map the appropriate ADS response, which can be expressed as a behavioural competency.
 The detailed response is derived from more general and applicable safety requirements.
 The acceptable ADS response will vary depending on whether the driving situation involves nominal, critical, or failure characteristics.

-The outcome of the analysis is a set of behaviour competencies that can be applied to the events characterizing the ODD.
+The outcome of the analysis is a set of behavioural competencies that can be applied to the events characterizing the ODD.
 Table 2 provides a qualitative example of a matching event – response.

 The combination of objects, events, and their potential interaction, as a function of the ODD, constitute the set of potential situations pertinent to the ADS under analysis.